Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Attack Framework

 \subsection{Constrained optimization}

 Anomaly detectors that are more robust to small changes in the training data, such as those that rely on simple sufficient statistics of the data, tend to be less vulnerable to concentrated attacks.
-In our setting, the \Ltwo{} and \slab{} defenses in particular are not fooled by concentrated attacks: the class centroid, which is used in both defenses, cannot be moved too much by an $\epsilon$ fraction of poisoned points if $\epsilon$ is small and the clean training data $\sDc$ well-clustered.
-(The class centroid cannot be arbitrarily changed by a single poisoned point that is sufficiently far away, as such a point would be filtered out by the \Ltwo{} defense.)
+In our setting, the \Ltwo{} and \slab{} defenses in particular are not fooled by concentrated attacks: the class centroid, which is used in both defenses, cannot be moved too much by an $\epsilon$ fraction of poisoned points if $\epsilon$ is small and the clean training data $\sDc$ is well-clustered, since poisoned points that are too far away would be filtered out by the \Ltwo{} defense.

-To handle the \Ltwo{} and \slab{} defenses, we formulate the attacker's goal as an iterative constrained optimization problem.
-At a high level, at each iteration, we update the feasible set $\sFb$ based on the current poisoned data $\sDp$, and then optimize for a new set of poisoned data $\sDp'$ within this feasible set that maximizes test loss while still evading detection.
-Because these two defenses are relatively stable to small changes in the data, the feasible set $\sFb$ does not change too much from iteration to iteration, which makes this iterative optimization feasible.

-We start with the optimization problem \refeqn{general-opt} from \refsec{defenses}, which we reproduce here for convenience: